Luis Felipe Noé

-Luis Felipe Noé (born May 26, 1933) is an Argentine artist, writer, intellectual and teacher.
-He is known in his home country as Yuyo.
-In 1961 he formed Otra Figuración (another figuration) with three other Argentine artists.
-Their eponymous exhibition and subsequent work greatly influenced the Neofiguration (Neo-figuration, New figuration) movement.
-After the group disbanded, Noé relocated to New York City where he painted and showed assemblages that stretched the boundaries of the canvas.
+Luis Felipe Noé (26 May 1933 – 9 April 2025) was an Argentine artist, writer, intellectual, and teacher.
+He was known in his home country as Yuyo.
+In 1961 he formed the group Otra Figuración (Another Figuration) with three other Argentine artists.
+Their eponymous exhibition and subsequent work greatly influenced the Neofiguration (Neo-figuration/New figuration) movement.
+After the group disbanded, Noé relocated to New York City, where he created and exhibited assemblages which stretched the boundaries of the canvas.

 In 1965 he published his groundbreaking theoretical work, Antiestética.
 He then took a ten-year hiatus from painting and upon return to Buenos Aires opened a bar, taught, wrote and created installations with mirrors.
-A military coup coincided with his painting comeback, and in 1976 Noé migrated to Paris where he continued to experiment, both with canvas re-texturing and the drawing process.
+His painting comeback coincided with the start of Argentina's last military dictatorship (1976-1983), and in 1976 Noé migrated to Paris to escape the dictatorship's widespread persecution and State-sponsored terrorism.
+In France he continued to experiment, both with canvas re-texturing and the drawing process.
 His later paintings move away from the figure and focus on elements of landscape.

-Noé lives and works in Buenos Aires.
-His son, Gaspar Noé is a Franco-Argentine filmmaker.
+Noé lived and worked in Buenos Aires, New-York and Paris.
+His son, Gaspar Noé, is a Franco-Argentine filmmaker.
+His daughter, Paula, is a painter.
+He died in Buenos Aires on 9 April 2025, at the age of 91.

 Education

-Luis Felipe Noé studied painting with Horacio Butler from 1950 to 1952 but is “essentially considered self-taught.”
+Luis Felipe Noé studied painting with Horacio Butler from 1950 to 1952 but was "essentially considered self-taught."
 He also studied law at the Universidad de Buenos Aires and wrote art reviews for various newspapers prior to his first exhibit in 1959 at the Galeria Witcomb.